 These days, it appears to me, that to call oneself a feminist has become the latest trend.
-There is an increasing number of men who are clamoring for women empowerment, in everyday conversations they do not forget to remind others how they are sensitive to the issues related to women, they show their sympathy towards sufferings of women, their facebook wall is often flooded with posts on feminism and inspiring stories of women.
+There is an increasing number of men who are clamoring for women empowerment, in everyday conversations they do not forget to remind others how they are sensitive to the issues related to women, they show their sympathy towards the sufferings of women, their Facebook wall is often flooded with posts on feminism and inspiring stories of women.
 That looks quite promising, isn’t it?
 Indeed, on a personal note, I feel it is a good thing.
 However, only to an extent because we need to understand that people are not always what they preach they are.
-Nowadays, in apparently progressive and liberal environments, for feminist women, the biggest source of disappointment is not the misogynist men unfortunately; it is some of the ‘feminist men’ who are only using the term to appear as acceptable as friends, as companions or prospective lovers and whose beliefs and actions often contradict in public and private spheres of their lives.
+Nowadays, in apparently progressive and liberal environments, for feminist women, the biggest source of disappointment is not the misogynist men, unfortunately; it is some of the ‘feminist men’ who are only using the term to appear as acceptable as friends, as companions or prospective lovers and whose beliefs and actions often contradict in public and private spheres of their lives.

-Kate Iselin, in her article “Why I won’t date another ‘male feminist’”, shared her experiences of encountering some so called “feminist men” who “use the term “feminist” as either bait or an alter-ego”:
+Kate Iselin, in her article “Why I won’t date another ‘male feminist’”, shared her experiences of encountering some so-called “feminist men” who “use the term “feminist” as either bait or an alter-ego”:

 “I had lunch with a man whose openness about sex and sexuality impressed me until I declined his offer for an afternoon quickie-his response made it clear that his feminism had no room for my apparent frigidity.
 Then there was the gentleman who messaged me every second day to ask my fem-pinion on everything vajazzling to Lena Dunham’s memoir.
 When I finally asked him to cool his jets he responded furiously that I should be grateful for this incessant questions and I was lucky a man wanted to hear my opinion at all.”

-This strikes a personal chord as I remember one particular incident where a self-proclaimed feminist man got aggressive towards a girl who refused his proposal for love (or rather, should I say lust?) and branded her as unattractive over a heated argument on whatsapp:
+This strikes a personal chord as I remember one particular incident where a self-proclaimed feminist man got aggressive towards a girl who refused his proposal for love (or rather, should I say lust?) and branded her as unattractive over a heated argument on WhatsApp:

 “Go to hell!
 You are not beautiful enough.
 My friends laughed at me saying my choice is bad….yes, go to hell”.

 Basically, he implied that she should be grateful that an ‘enlightened’ feminist man was showing interest in her should be considered as a blessing by her.
-Despite evidences, she faced the backlash of common friends who could not fathom why a progressive man would react like this.
+Despite the evidence, she faced the backlash of common friends who could not fathom why a progressive man would react like this.
 After all, his social media posts bear testimony to his feminism.
 Clearly, the girl must have done something wrong.
 Just like with misogynists, the accusing finger was directed at the girl herself.
 Back to square one, you see!

 But then, how do we go about distinguishing these fake or faux feminists?
 It is important for women striving for empowerment and equality to know who their allies are, and who are standing beside them only for potential sexual benefits.
-Unlike dealing with misogynists, it is quite more complicated deal with the bunch of ‘fake feminists’ as the image they construct of themselves through continuous preaching often help them defend their shady activities.
+Unlike dealing with misogynists, it is quite more complicated to deal with the bunch of ‘fake feminists’ as the image they construct of themselves through continuous preaching often helps them defend their shady activities.